grafana/plugin-tools/README.md

 * `mkdir -p $HOME/grafana-plugins && cd $HOME/grafana-plugins`
 * Run `yarn create @grafana/plugin` and follow the questions
-* Cd to the plugin directory. e.g.: `cd my-org-my-plugin-name`
+* Cd to your new plugin directory. e.g.: `cd my-org-my-plugin-name`
 * Install the dependencies: `yarn install`
 * Start developing: `yarn dev` (will watch changes in your plugin code and rebuild)